 Did you know that something as small as turning the temperature on your water heater from 135°F to 120°F can save you more than $20 on your utility bill?
-Or that using a power strip to eliminate the phantom loads caused by electronics consuming power even when they are turned “off” could save you more $30 a year?
+Or that using a power strip to eliminate the phantom loads caused by electronics consuming power even when they are turned “off” could save you more than $30 each year?

 The average U.S. household spends $1,900 a year on utility bills, and a large portion of that is wasted energy.
-For Alaskans, this represents approximately $5 billion every year on heat, electricity, and transportation alone.
+For Alaskans, this represents approximately $5 billion spent every year on heat, electricity, and transportation alone.

 Alaska Housing Finance Corporation’s Weatherization and Rebate programs are now saving over 34,000 households an average of 30% annually on energy bills as of January 2014.
 These physical retrofits go a long way towards reducing energy usage.
 In order to maximize these energy savings, REAP is helping to create an energy efficient culture to further reduce Alaska’s overall demand for energy.
 For information on specific money saving efficiency actions, please visit REAP’s energy efficiency resources.